manjulive89/awesome-oci/README.md

 ### Contributing

-If you have or know of some useful resources surrounding Oracle Cloud, please go ahead and add it in via a Pull Request.
+:bangbang: If you have or know of some useful resources surrounding Oracle Cloud, please go ahead and add it in via a Pull Request or open a new Issue.
+Please contribute and let's make this list big and useful for the community. :bangbang: